steven-fernandez/electron-react-bootstrap-starter/README.md

 Includes:

-Electron
+Electron,
-Electron Compile
+Electron Compile,
-React 15.5.4
+React 15.5.4,
-ESLint
+ESLint,
 Bootstrap 3
-Babel
+and Babel

 Out of the box.